doublez13/Bare-Metal-Kubernetes-Setup/Bare-Metal-Provision/RBAC.md

 openssl genrsa -out $USER.key 4096
 openssl req -new -key $USER.key -out $USER.csr -subj "$SUBJ"
 ```
 NOTE: CN is the name of the user and O is the group that this user will belong to.
-These groups can be referenced in the role binding.
+Users or groups are then referenced in the role binding.

 ```